buley/personal/src/content/worst.md

 **Pattern**
 At my best, I am self-sufficient, highly capable, and in full control of my own path.
 At my worst, I:
-- Push people away too quickly—assuming no one can match my pace or add value
+- Push people away too quickly--assuming no one can match my pace or add value
 - Refuse help, even when it's strategically beneficial
 - Operate in a vacuum, limiting my exposure to perspectives that could refine my approach

-> *"The only way to make sense out of change is to plunge into it, move with it, and join the dance." — Alan Watts*
+> *"The only way to make sense out of change is to plunge into it, move with it, and join the dance." -- Alan Watts*

 **Correction**
 Independence doesn't mean isolation.
 I stay in control, but I recognize when strategic alliances and valuable connections enhance my execution.